 You’re not writing for yourself, you’re writing for your reader

 Readers, without knowing it, expect information to appear in certain places throughout a text.
 Good writers consider these expectations when putting together a manuscript.
-In this 5-part series, based on the classic article by Gopen and Swan, we’ll look at some of the elements you can use to address these expectations and improve the readability of your manuscript.
+Here, based on the classic article by Gopen and Swan, we’ll look at how you can use to address these expectations and improve the readability of your manuscript.

 Sentences are easier to read when the subject and verb are close together.
 This allows a reader to immediately know what is happening in a sentence, giving your manuscript good readability.
 Separating a subject and verb by a lot of text can cause confusion for readers and they may have to re-read the sentence many times to understand what you are trying to say.